Call For Papers: Religious Pluralism, Freedom, and the Founding of the Nation

 Editors: David M. Krueger, Benjamin E. Sax, Natana DeLong-Bas

 In 2026, the United States will be celebrating its 250th anniversary.
-The Declaration of Independence, drafted and signed in the summer of 1776 in Philadelphia, ignited a revolution, establishing an independent nation separate from the British Empire.
+The Declaration of Independence, drafted and signed in the summer of 1776 in Philadelphia, ignited a revolution establishing an independent nation separate from the British Empire.
 By 1789, it was functioning under a constitution that was later accompanied by a Bill of Rights, guaranteeing, among other things, the non-establishment of religion and the protection of religious free exercise.
 The United States was unique in the eighteenth century because it did not align the government with one religious institution.

 Throughout the history of the United States, there have been competing and contending visions about the role of religion in American civic life and the public sphere.
 There have been many ways of conceiving and framing the revolution at different places and times, including but not limited to seeking religious freedom from the Church of England (Puritans, Pilgrims, fringe movements such as the Shakers and the Ephrata Cloisters), establishing a new form of government neither bound nor beholden to a state-sponsored Church, breaking away from prior hierarchical/hereditary structures, and what today might be called “identity politics,” and parsing out the religious from national affiliation (what to do with figures such as Jonathan Edwards?).
-There are also critical questions about whether the United States is a “Christian” nation founded on “Judeo-Christian values” or whether what became the United States was broader in drawing upon religious and other philosophical heritages.
-Residents from various Protestant sects populated Philadelphia and other colonial locales, but there were also Catholics, Jews, Freethinkers, and Muslims who formed part of the early colonial population.
+There are also critical questions about whether the United States is a “Christian” nation founded on “Judeo-Christian values” or whether what became the United States was broader in drawing upon various religious and other philosophical heritages.
+Residents from multiple Protestant sects populated Philadelphia and other colonial locales, but there were also Catholics, Jews, Freethinkers, and Muslims who formed part of the early colonial population.
 Although President George Washington’s letter to the Touro synagogue of Rhode Island promised that the new nation would stand against the persecution of religious minorities, the promises of religious freedom were experienced unevenly.
-While the Declaration of Independence declared freedom from monarchical tyranny, it left out a call for Black liberation from slavery, and the document refers to indigenous Americans as “merciless savages.”
+While the Declaration of Independence declared freedom from monarchical tyranny, it left out a call for Black liberation from slavery and referred to indigenous Americans as “merciless savages.”
 Religious ideas and motivations both supported and opposed the institution of slavery and the colonial conquest of native people.

-This Call for Papers encourages exploring how far we have come as a religiously diverse nation and how little has changed regarding religious identity.
-Contributions that think critically about the category of religion are also welcome.
+The J.E.S. welcomes creative and original contributions that incorporate new or neglected perspectives on the meaning of the U.S. founding and its unique approach to religious diversity, both for American culture and the echoes and impacts of the American experiment of religious freedom around the globe.
+We invite submissions from authors inside and outside the U.S and papers from various methodological approaches and perspectives.
 The J.E.S. welcomes manuscripts of between 4000 and 9000 words (15 to 35 pages).
 The complete submission guidelines are available here: https://dialogueinstitute.org/guidelines-for-submissions.
 We invite paper submissions by October 2025.
 We expect to publish the collection by late spring of 2026.
-Authors are welcome to contact one of the editors for a proposal: David Krueger at dk@dialogueinstitute.org, Benjamin Sax at bsax@icjs.org, or Natana DeLong-Bas at delongba@bc.edu
+Authors are welcome to contact one of the editors for a proposal: David Krueger at dk@dialogueinstitute.org, Benjamin Sax at bsax@icjs.org, or Natana DeLong-Bas at delongba@bc.edu.

 Copy-of-Copy-of-The-Diablogue